-To mitigate counterparty credit risk for derivatives, contracts entered into with counterparties make use of ISMA (International Securities Markets Association), GMRA (Global Master Repurchase Agreement), and ISDA (International Swaps and Derivatives Association) agreements with Credit Support Annex (CSA).
+To mitigate counterparty credit risk for derivatives, contracts entered into with counterparties make use of ISMA (International Securities Markets Association), GMRA (Global Master Repurchase

+Agreement), and ISDA (International Swaps and Derivatives Association) agreements with Credit Support Annex (CSA).
 For such derivatives, the Bank may provide or require eligible collateral.

 In order to minimize the risk arising from counterparties, the Bank selects well known market participants for derivatives transactions.
-Counterparties with above investment grade ratings composed over 99% of the total derivatives exposure.
+Counterparties with above investment grade ratings composed over 96% of the total derivatives exposure as of 2023-year end.